Atmosphere-breathing electric propulsion: European projects

-One of the earliest European assessments of atmosphere-breathing electric propulsion was conducted in 2006 through an ESA internal study, later formalised in a paper by Di Cara et al. (2007), proposing the RAM-EP concept for drag compensation in VLEO.
+One of the earliest European assessments of atmosphere-breathing electric propulsion was conducted in 2006 through an ESA internal study, later formalised, proposing the RAM-EP concept for drag compensation in VLEO.
 The study outlined the use of Hall-effect thrusters or gridded ion engines operating directly on collected atmospheric gases, aiming to eliminate onboard propellant limitations.
 Due to a lack of experimental data on alternative propellants, the performance models relied on theoretical assumptions.
 To address this, ESA funded an experimental campaign in 2010, under contract with Alta S.p.A., involving two electric propulsion systems: Snecma’s PPS1350-TSD Hall thruster, and TransMIT's RIT-10 gridded ion engine.
 These tests marked the first European attempts to operate standard EP systems using simulated atmospheric compositions, specifically nitrogen–oxygen mixtures, and provided key performance data under VLEO-like conditions.
 Key outcomes included the demonstration that both technologies were, in principle, compatible with atmospheric propellants, though with notable performance degradation compared to xenon.
 The HET exhibited reduced thrust efficiency and significant lifetime limitations due to oxygen-induced erosion of the anode and ceramic walls, while the RIT-10—tested with titanium grid optics—showed stable operation with only minimal erosion, suggesting lifetimes exceeding 60,000 hours.
 Additional findings included the limited benefit of xenon seeding, a need for better ionisation efficiency on reactive gases, and the importance of developing advanced cathode and material solutions for ABEP systems.

 The RAM-EP system (Rarefied Atmosphere Membrane-Electric Propulsion), developed by SITAEL in collaboration with ESA, is based on a double-stage Hall-effect thruster (RAM-HET) designed to operate using rarefied atmospheric gases at VLEO altitudes.
 The system includes a passive intake prototype to collect and direct atmospheric particles to the thruster.
-In 2017, ground-based tests using a particle flow generator to simulate VLEO conditions demonstrated stable ignition of the RAM-HET on a nitrogen–oxygen mixture, with a measured thrust of 6 ± 1 mN and a drag of 26 ± 1 mN, simulating operation at 200 km altitude.
+In 2017, ground-based tests using a particle flow generator to simulate VLEO conditions demonstrated stable ignition of the RAM-HET on a nitrogen–oxygen mixture, with a measured thrust of 6±1 mN and a drag of 26±1 mN, simulating operation at 200 km altitude.
 Although net positive thrust was not achieved in these tests, the results confirmed the feasibility of air-breathing Hall-effect thrusters for drag-compensated propulsion in VLEO.

 The European Union–funded AETHER (Air‑breathing Electric THrustER) project, active from 2019 to 2022 under Horizon 2020, was coordinated by SITAEL with a consortium including the University of Surrey, TransMIT, Von Karman Institute, RHP Technology, and Astos Solutions.
 AETHER aimed to advance TRL of ABEP systems through system-level integration and validation in VLEO-representative environments.
-Key outcomes include: